syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Retrieving-Selected-Values.md

 ### Retrieving the indices of selected item

 When an item is selected from suggestion list, its index can be retrieved using the [`SelectedIndices`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_SelectedIndicesProperty) property.
+The property type of SelectedIndices is an Object.
+So you need to bind the property to the object type in the TwoWay Binding mode.

 The following code snippet demonstrates the way to retrieve [`SelectedIndices`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_SelectedIndicesProperty) and display in the ListView.